tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 I hold his gaze, the weight of his question heavy in the air between us.
 "If the roles were reversed, would you let me go?"

 He laughs, a hollow sound that echoes off the walls of the hut.
 "Hell nah.
-I'd fill your ass with lead before you could take ten steps."
+I'd fill your ass with lead before you could take ten paces."

 I nod, the grim truth of his words settling over us like a shroud.
 Even if I wanted to let him go, I couldn't.
 He'd warn the others we were coming.
 “Then, you know what I have to do.”